Andrew Jackson Downing

-Andrew Jackson Downing (October 31, 1815 – July 28, 1852) was an American landscape designer, horticulturist, and writer, a prominent advocate of the Gothic Revival in the United States, and editor of The Horticulturist magazine (1846–52).
+Andrew Jackson Downing (October 31, 1815 – July 28, 1852) was an American landscape designer, horticulturist, writer, prominent advocate of the Gothic Revival in the United States, and editor of The Horticulturist magazine (1846–1852).
 Downing is considered to be a founder of American landscape architecture.

 Early life

 Downing was born in Newburgh, New York, to Samuel Downing, a wheelwright and later nurseryman, and Eunice Bridge.
 After finishing his schooling at sixteen, he worked in his father's nursery in the Town of Newburgh, and gradually became interested in landscape gardening and architecture.
 He began writing on botany and landscape gardening and then undertook to educate himself thoroughly in these subjects.
 He married Caroline DeWint, daughter of John Peter DeWint, in 1838.

 Professional career

-His official writing career started when he began producing articles for various newspapers and horticultural journals in the 1830s.
+His official writing career started when he began producing articles for newspapers and horticultural journals in the 1830s.
 In 1841 his first book, A Treatise on the Theory and Practice of Landscape Gardening, Adapted to North America, was published to a great success; it was the first book of its kind published in the United States.
+In the book, Downing talked about landscape architecture - or landscape gardening - in a way to encourage civility through the care for nature in a domestic scale.
+Showing that nature can be beautiful and also morally beneficial.

 In 1842 Downing collaborated with Alexander Jackson Davis on the book Cottage Residences, a highly influential pattern book of houses that mixed romantic architecture with the English countryside's pastoral picturesque, derived in large part from the writings of John Claudius Loudon.
-The book was widely read and consulted, doing much to spread the so-called "Carpenter Gothic" and Hudson River Bracketed architectural styles among Victorian builders, both commercial and private.
+The book was widely read and consulted, spreading the so-called "Carpenter Gothic" and Hudson River Bracketed architectural styles among Victorian builders, both commercial and private.

-In this very early stage of his career, Downing also engineered landscapes and provided horticultural makeovers to patrons throughout the Northeast.
-He also designed at least two houses, including one for his friend John J. Monell in Newburgh completed about 1842.
-Though somewhat altered today, the Monell House showed Downing's taste for Italianate motifs in addition to exteriors that harmonized with their setting.
+In this early stage of his career, Downing also engineered landscapes and provided horticultural makeovers to patrons throughout the Northeast.

 With his brother Charles, he wrote Fruits and Fruit Trees of America (1845), long a standard work.
 In the early 1850s, Downing called the "Jonathan's Fine Winter" apple the "Imperial of Keepers", which led to it being renamed the York Imperial apple.
-This was followed by The Architecture of Country Houses (1850), a revolutionary and influential pattern book that marked he end of his collaboration with Davis.
+This was followed by The Architecture of Country Houses (1850), a revolutionary and influential pattern book that marked the end of his collaboration with Davis.
 Completing extensive drawings for interiors and furniture, Davis's talents as an artist engaged readers and served as early reference guides for homeowners to decorate their own spaces without hiring additional designers.